 Josef and Anna love finding ways to have an enjoyable travel experience without spending an arm and a leg.
 And while they enjoy pampering themselves from time to time, they also enjoy frugal vacations.
 One of the tricks I learned from the two of them was how to find a happy medium between the two.

-While we were in La Paz, we took advantage of resort day passes at one of the hotels at the beach.
+While in La Paz, we took advantage of resort day passes at one of the hotels at the beach.
 It’s something that’s completely new to me, but for Josef and Anna, they are old hands at it.